 LG Sherlock is a data storage and analysis tool that is being introduced across an entire tier of government.
 It has been developed by LGAQ to help Queensland councils convert their data to insights they can use to make the best-possible decisions.

 How does it work?

-It takes the information held in Excel spreadsheets, files and folders, archived boxes and shelved reports across Queensland councils, and turns it into great decisions that will help build better communities.
-All Queensland councils have something to take from LG Sherlock, no matter their size, resources or current data-analysing capacity.
+LG Sherlock takes the information held in spreadsheets, files and folders, archived boxes and shelved reports across Queensland councils, and turns it into information to support better decision making that will improve financial sustainability, enhance sector reputation and reduce exposure to risk.

 Councils get to make a choice about how much data they input to the system and who they want to share it with.

 LG Sherlock will take that data, along with data from other tiers of government and relevant organisations and turn it into enhanced insights for better decision making.